Pre-existing Medical Conditions

 Hiking concerns: loose boulders, mosquitoes/mucous flies, (near creek) slippery rocks, standing water, hidden snakes

 The Los Padres National Forest, where Tassajara is located, includes some of the most rugged terrain in the country.
-We ask that you not go hiking alone if you have not hiked in the area before, and also that you let someone know what trail you will be hiking and what time you expect to return to Tassajara.
+Guests are asked not to go hiking alone unless they have hiked in the area before, and also asked to let someone know what trail they will be hiking and what time they expect to return to Tassajara.
 Stone Office is a great resource for more information about local interests, vistas, and other questions.
 Animals and Plants

 There are also a number of potential dangers of which to be aware.
 There is poison oak on the trails as well as ticks, scorpions, rattlesnakes, and the very rarely seen mountain lion.
 There are several waves of insects throughout the summer season, depending on the time of year and other natural rhythms, that may cause discomfort.
 Please bring protection if needed, and an open-mind for our nature neighbors.

-If you plan on hiking, bring eco-friendly containers that animals cannot get into easily.
-Do not keep food, not even coolers, in your cabin.
-Please use the Guest Fridge for all food storage during your stay.
-For more information about food storage click here.
+For those who do hike, Tassajara asks that they bring eco-friendly containers that animals cannot get into easily.
+Do not keep food, not even coolers, in cabins.
+There is a guest refrigerator for all food storage.
+Learn more about food storage and Tassajara meals.

 During the summer months, there is always an extreme fire danger in the wilderness, and especially in and around Tassajara.
 No open flames are permitted in the forest except in authorized campsites.
 Smoking is not permitted in any buildings, on porches or decks, or on the trails.
 Please check with the Stone Office regarding directions to our designated smoking area.
-Do not burn candles or incense in your room.
-Tassajara is exceptionally prepared for fire with fire crews and equipment.
+Do not burn candles or incense in cabins or rooms.
+Tassajara is exceptionally well-prepared for fire with fire crews and equipment.